VMFA-124: Reserve activity

 The squadron was reformed shortly after the war at Naval Air Station Memphis and were equipped with the F4U-4 Corsair.
 They were the first squadron in the newly formed Marine Air Reserve Training Command to reach full strength.
 The squadron was redesignated Marine Attack Squadron 124 (VMA-124) on 1 May 1965 and were subsequently equipped with the A-4 Skyhawk.
 In 1969, for its two week annual training period, the squadron's fourteen A-4Bs supported the Reserve Marine Expeditionary Brigade Landing Exercise.
 At the time, the exercise was the largest Marine air/ground maneuver exercise ever held in the continental United States.

 During the 1970s and 1980s they flew various versions of the A-4 until 1994 when the squadron was moved to Naval Air Station Joint Reserve Base Fort Worth and re-designated Marine Fighter Attack Squadron 124 (VMFA-124).
-The squadron existed as a paper squadron only for two years while awaiting McDonnell Douglas F/A-18 Hornets that would never materialize.
-The squadron existed on paper only until they were finally deactivated on 19 June 1999.
+The unit existed as a paper squadron only for two years while awaiting McDonnell Douglas F/A-18 Hornets that would never materialize.
+The squadron was ultimately deactivated on 19 June 1999.